 Talking with a health care provider can be hard for some people.
 It often occurs in an unfamiliar and stressful situation, and some providers may be hurried or unskilled at answering questions.
 There are many resources to help make these discussions easier.
 We have outlined a series of steps to help you talk more effectively with your providers in our fact sheet “Talking with Your Doctor.”
 The National Coalition for Cancer Survivorship and American Cancer Society also have tips on talking with providers.

-Below are links to the “Questions for Your Provider” sections in found throughout Understanding Breast Cancer to help you find the questions that relate to your situation.
+Below are links to the “Questions to Ask Your Doctor” pages throughout this About Breast Cancer section to help you find the questions that relate to your situation.

 Your family history of breast and other cancers is important to discuss with your health care provider.
 This information helps your provider understand your risk of breast cancer (and for survivors, your risk of breast cancer returning).